 However, while we cannot construct a narrative for these tragedies, we also can not pretend that they didn’t happen and that there aren’t real discussions and changes which need to occur about Justice and Law and Law Enforcement, about Education and Inequality, about Individuality and Community… because we are all responsible for this.

 The Individual sovereignty revealed in Genesis 1-2 and enshrined in the Declaration of Independence does not negate the Corporate responsibility that we have toward one another in the Community: separating these two things inevitably leads to either Anarchy or Collectivism, and neither honor God.
 We are bound together.
-The tapestry of Humanity is made up of the individual threads of all Men and Women; each of our choices affects all others in some way.
+The tapestry of humanity is made up of the individual threads of every Man and Woman.
+Each of our choices affects all others in some way.

 Thus In Deuteronomy 21:1-9 we find that if there is someone found murdered and no one knows who’s to blame, the town closest to the body has to corporately repent just in case someone from their community was responsible.
 This understanding of community consciousness must be reawakened if we are going to set this country back on the course of justice and mercy.